troglobit/finit/doc/plugins.md

     EOF
     $ chmod +x /libexec/finit/hook/sys/down/foo.sh

+> [!IMPORTANT]
-> **Note:** to use hook scripts, even for pre-bootstrap and pre-shutdown
+> To use hook scripts, even for pre-bootstrap and pre-shutdown tasks,
-> tasks, you must build with `configure --enable-hook-scripts-plugin`.
+> you must build with `configure --enable-hook-scripts-plugin`.

 ### Bootstrap Hooks